kwhat/jnativehook/readme.txt

 *** Compiling ***
+JNativeHook should compile on all opperating systems that support Java.
+Unix and Linux based systems will require the X Window System for compliaiton and execution.

 Unix/Linux:
-	Dependencies
+	Dependencies:
-		Ant-1.7 or later
+		Ant 1.7 or later
-		Java 1.5 or later
+		Java JDK 1.5 or later
 		XOrg Server 1.8 or later
 		XOrg Server development headers
 		GCC 4.0 or later
-		Make 3 or later
+		Make 3.8 or later

-	Setup
+	Setup:
 		Use your package manager to install all dependencies.

 Windows:
-	Dependencies
+	Dependencies:
-		Ant-1.7 or later
+		Ant 1.7 or later
-		Java 1.5 or later
+		Java JDK 1.5 or later
-		XOrg Server 1.8 or later
+		MinGW 5.0 or later
-		XOrg Server development headers
-		MinGW -
+			MinGW base tools
-			GCC 4.0 or later
+			g++ compiler
-			Make 3 or later
+			MinGW Make

+	Setup:
+		Make sure that you install MinGW, Java JDK and Ant to a location that does not have spaces in the path.
+For example: c:\MinGW
+			c:\Java\jdk1.6.0_16
+			c:\Java\jre6
+			c:\ant

+		After installing all the dependencies you will need to add a few enviroment variables.
+Open the System Properties dialog and navigate to the Advanced tab.
+Click the Environment Variables button and then locate the Environment Variables dialog.
+Click the new button to add the following variables and their respective locations:
+			ANT_HOME=c:\Ant
+			JAVA_HOME=c:\Java\jdk1.6.0_16

+		Now edit the Path variable and append the following: c:\MinGW\bin\;%ANT_HOME%\bin\;%JAVA_HOME%\bin\

 Mac OS X:
-	Dependencies
-		Ant-1.7 or later
+	Dependencies:
 		Java 1.5 or later
-		GCC 4.0 or later
+		Xcode Tools 2.2.1 or later

+	Setup:
+		Create an account at http://connect.apple.com if you do not already have one.
+Now download and Install Xcode Tools which should include Ant, GCC and Make.